Growth of Structural Lengthscale in Kob Andersen Binary Mixtures: Role of medium range order: Introduction

 However, for MRCO-free systems like the 3D Kob Andersen binary Lennard Jones mixture, this correspondence often breaks down.
 Early studies by Marinari and Pitard \cite {Marinari2005} and La Nave \textit{et al.} \cite{LaNave2006} linked cooperative relaxation to persistent clusters and inherent structure landscapes, respectively.
-Coslovich and Pastore used Voronoi tessellation to identify locally preferred structures (LFS) which are connected to the slow dynamics and showed that their cluster size grows with decreasing temperature \cite{Coslovich2007}.
+Coslovich and Pastore used Voronoi tessellation to identify locally preferred structures (LPS), which are connected to the slow dynamics, and showed that their cluster size grows with decreasing temperature \cite{Coslovich2007}.
 Royall and coworkers used their proposed Topological cluster classification (TCC) \cite{Malins2013JCP} to identify LFS connected to slow particles and studied the growth of these clusters \cite{Malins2013JCP,Dunleavy2012,MalinsLifetimes2013,Royall2014,Crowther2015,Hallett2018,royall2008}.
 Karmakar \textit{et al.} \cite{KARMAKAR20121001} showed that the minimum eigenvalue of the hessian matrix $\lambda_{min}$ plays a crucial role in defining and understanding the static length at low temperature where an-harmonic effect is absent.
 Chakrabarty \textit{et al.} \cite{Chakrabarty2017} introduced a new structure agnostic methodology called block analysis to study the static and dynamic lengthscales.
-Nevertheless, all these studies show that in systems without medium range crystalline order (MRCO) these structural lengthscales grow more slowly than their dynamical counterparts.
+The PTS correlation length has also been obtained for many systems \cite{Hocky2012,Berthier2016,russo_tanaka}.
+Nevertheless, all these studies show that in systems without MRCO, these structural lengthscales grow more slowly than their dynamical counterparts.
+Even studies exploring deep supercooled regime below the MCT transition temperature, where the activated dynamics is relevant, have shown that the dynamical lengthscale grows faster than the static PTS lengthscale \cite{berthier_PRX_2022}.